-Foot health is particularly key as negative outcomes in individual birds can cause chronic pain and limit the bird's ability to express 3.
-Environmental conditions (e.g., litter condition) their natural behavior and have mobility.
+Foot health is particularly key as negative outcomes in individual birds can cause chronic pain and limit the bird's ability to express their natural behavior and have mobility.

 The skin condition of the footpad (paw) is important for the health, welfare, biological function, and performance of the bird.
 Footpad condition is correlated with litter quality since moist litter can be a risk factor for footpad lesions.
 This KWI focuses on skin lesions on the plantar surface (bottom of the foot, including the footpad and toes), since this is the portion of the foot that has direct contact with litter, ground cover, or flooring of the barn.
 It also includes evaluation of the foot for possible palpable heat and swelling, which may or may not be accompanied by gait impairment.